Welcome to today's edition of the Rush 24-7 podcast.

 Government payouts, including Social Security, Medicare, and unemployment insurance, make up more than a third of total wages, about 35%, a third of total wages and salaries of the U.S. population, a record figure that will only increase if action isn't taken before the majority of baby boomers enter retirement.

-We put it up on the website last week, and we showed that the three biggest entitlements in this country, we all know Social Security and Medicare and Medicaid.
+We had that chart and we put it up on the website last week and we showed that the three biggest entitlements in this country, we all know Social Security and Medicare and Medicaid, unemployment compensation.

 The payment of unemployment benefits is almost as high as Social Security in this country.

-Folks, I we we are not going to survive as a nation, not the way we've been founded, with this kind of sloth and laziness and feeding at the public trough.
+Folks, we are not going to survive as a nation, not the way we've been founded, with this kind of sloth and laziness and feeding at the public trough.

 And even call this wages.